Your whole family will crave this Instant Pot Parmesan Chicken and Rice with Mushrooms so much you’ll put it on the regular rotation.

 This dish should be nice and creamy with the addition of butter and cheese.
 If you’d like it to be even more creamy, you can substitute a third of the chicken broth for heavy cream.
 Or you could make a roux like I did in step 3 of this recipe for Slow Cooker or Instant Pot Creamy Chicken Noodle Soup and add it to the broth/mushroom/garlic mixture before adding the chicken.

 Yes.
-If you don’t have an Instant Pot, you can use the slow cooker.
+If you don’t have an Instant Pot, you can use the slow cooker to make this parmesan chicken and mushroom dish.
 I still recommend sauteeing the garlic and mushrooms in the butter before adding to the slow cooker, then adding your rice and chicken.
 This will take 3-4 hours on high or 4-6 on low for white rice and 5-6 on high or 6-8 on low for brown.

 Instant Pot Parmesan Chicken and Rice with Mushrooms